 *Credit will be granted for Gateway only if a transfer student has successfully completed the first-year writing requirements at the university or college from which s/he is transferring, or has completed two English composition courses.

 Transfer courses necessary to begin the nursing sequence have been approved from 3 colleges.
 An automatic transfer of courses, including General Education Category, will be performed by the Registrar's office for these courses for the academic year in progress.
 This list provided is for schools in the area; IWU will accept courses from other universities.
 Course credits with grades below a "C" will not transfer to Illinois Wesleyan University.

 The approved transfer courses are listed below, followed by the General Education Category:

 Illinois Central College:

 Illinois State University:

-All students interested in transferring should read the above, then contact, and if possible meet, with the Recruitment Coordinator, Kim Schultz, BSN, RN, firstname.lastname@example.org, to discuss available options prior to applying, plus to schedule a campus visit.
+All students interested in transferring should read the above, then contact, and if possible meet, with the Recruitment Coordinator, Stephanie Moore, MSN, RN, NE-BEC, firstname.lastname@example.org, to discuss available options prior to applying, plus to schedule a campus visit.
 If a campus visit is scheduled, copies of current course syllabi and course descriptions are very helpful to bring along when reviewing courses, plus unofficial college transcripts.
 A meeting with an Admission Office counselor is also advised at the same time.
-There is no deadline for transfer applications, however, completed applications for entry in Fall will be reviewed throughout the spring, and into the summer as space is known.
+Completed applications for entry in Fall will be reviewed throughout the spring, and into the summer as space is known.
+The deadline for Transfer applications is August 1st.
 Admission to the School of Nursing is highly competitive and is dependent upon space available for students to transfer into the program as well as a thorough review by the Admission Committee.